 where $\alpha=2$ and the sequence of real numbers $(c_k(X_1,X_2,\alpha))_{k\ge0}$ is given by

-and $c_k(X_1,X_2,\alpha)=0$ for $k\ge3$.
-In other words, the probability distribution of a zero-mean Gaussian vector $\bm X=(X_1,X_2)$ is entirely captured by its second order moments $Var(X_1)$, $Var(X_2)$ and $Cov(X_1,X_2)$.
-Obviously (\ref{ch:gaussian}) does not hold for all jointly S$\alpha$S distribution since the second order moments are infinite when $\alpha<2$.
-Therefore, it is natural to wonder whether some series representation are similar to that in (\ref{ch:gaussian}) exists for all possible bivariate S$\alpha$S random vectors.
+In other words, the probability distribution of a zero-mean bivariate Gaussian random vector is entirely captured by its second-order moments $Var$ $(X_1)$, $Var(X_2)$ and $Cov(X_1,X_2)$.
+Evidently, (\ref{ch:gaussian}) does not hold for all jointly S$\alpha$S distributions since their second-order moments are infinite when $\alpha<2$.
+Therefore, it is natural to wonder whether some series representation are similar to that given in (\ref{ch:gaussian}) exists for all bivariate S$\alpha$S random vectors.
 More specifically, for any bivariate S$\alpha$S random vector $\bm X=(X_1,X_2)$ with $\alpha\in(0,2]$, does there exist a sequence of real numbers $(\widetilde{c_k}(X_1,X_2,\theta_1,\theta_2,$ $\alpha))_{k\ge0}$ such that